dginhoux/ansible_role.cron/README.md

 ```
 #### CONTEXT VARIABLES

-Those variables are located in `vars/*.yml` are used to handle OS differences ; One of theses is loaded dynamically during role
+Those variables files are located in `vars/*.yml` are used to handle OS differences.<br />
-runtime using the `include_vars` module and set OS specifics variable's.
+One of theses is loaded dynamically during role runtime using the `include_vars` module and set OS specifics variable's.